 In answer to the question often raised after INSAP I, “When will there be a second meeting?”, INSAP II was held in 1999 in the Republic of Malta.
 The rich history of the islands and their location at the crossroads of the Mediterranean made this an obvious choice.
 Note that the oldest megalithic structures with significant astronomical orientations are in Malta, dating from the fourth millennium BC and predating the British stone circles.
 A day was spent touring the megalithic temples and the Hypogeum.
 Thanks to better advance publicity, the attendees were more diverse.

 The third INSAP meeting was held in Sicily, partly in Palermo in the Palazzo dei Normanni and the Palazzo Steri, and mostly in nearby Mondello.
 It opened January 1, 2001, the two hundredth anniversary of the discovery at the Palermo Observatory of the first asteroid, named Ceres after the Roman patron goddess of Sicily.
 One day was spent visiting nearby sites of the Greek, Roman, Arabic, and Norman periods.
 By now word of the INSAP meetings had spread further, and the topics continued to broaden.

-The fifth meeting was held at the Adler Planetarium in 2005, with its spectacular setting in Chicago on a peninsula in Lake Michigan.
-There were a number of new attendees, yet the overall form of the meeting continued as before.
+INSAP V, the fifth meeting, was held at the Adler Planetarium in 2005, with its spectacular setting in Chicago on a peninsula in Lake Michigan.
+There were several new attendees, and the overall form of the meeting continued as before.
 Tours were arranged of the University of Chicago and the Oriental Institute.
-By now we were using the web as the main way to announce the meetings.
-In fact, word of INSAP seems to be diffusing through cyberspace with a life of its own – we see postings in places where we know we didn't send it, and we are receiving some unexpected (and quite welcome) inquiries.
+By 2005, the web was being used as the main way to announce the meetings.
+In fact, word of INSAP seems to be diffusing through cyberspace with a life of its own – postings have been observed in places where it was not actually sent, and some unexpected and welcome enquiries are being received.

 We are, of course, open to suggestions for locations and dates of future meetings.